MSN Family (Individual Across the Lifespan) Nurse Practitioner

 Mandatory On-campus Visits

 The School of Nursing requires two campus visits for all MSN Family (Individual Across the Lifespan) Nurse Practitioner (FNP) students.
 These visits are a required component of the online FNP program and have been put in place to maintain the integrity and high quality of our online FNP program.
 If you are in the military, please contact us; otherwise please note that there are no exceptions to these required campus visits.

 On campus attendance is mandatory for:

-- For students enrolled in GPNG 528 Physical Assessment and Differential Diagnosis for APNs course in the fall
+- For students enrolled in GPNG 528 Physical Assessment for Advance Practice Nursing course in the fall

 - For students enrolled in GNFN 510 Foundations of Family and Individual Care I course in the fall